wx-chevalier/Developer-Zero-To-Mastery/Awesome-Reference/ProgrammingLanguage/Go/Go-Reference.md

 # Project

-- [HttpRouter](https://github.com/julienschmidt/httprouter): A high performance HTTP request router that scales well.
+- [HttpRouter #Project#](https://github.com/julienschmidt/httprouter): A high performance HTTP request router that scales well.

+- [2017-Visualizing Concurrency in Go · divan's blog](http://divan.github.io/posts/go_concurrency_visualize/): One of the strongest sides of Go programming language is a built-in concurrency based on Tony Hoare’s CSP paper.
+Go is designed with concurrency in mind and allows us to build complex concurrent pipelines.
+But have you ever wondered - how various concurrency patterns look like?